IridioCapital/Mida/README.md

 environment for creating algorithmic trading systems, indicators, market analysis tools or just trading applications depending on use cases.<br>

 **Would you like to honor our efforts?
-If so, you can leave a star on GitHub :star:.
+If so, you can leave a star on GitHub ⭐.
 Thank you!**

 ### Languages
 Mida is used with JavaScript/TypeScript on [Node.js](https://nodejs.org) and